 The Investments & Administration Committee have actively worked to increase understanding and awareness of ESG.
-In 2021, committee members had the opportunity to take part in two ESG training and education sessions co-hosted by BCI; as well as a session on ESG and climate change with the Canada Climate Law Initiative early in 2022.
+Committee members have had the opportunity to take part in ESG training and education sessions, including a session on ESG and climate change with the Canada Climate Law Initiative early in 2022.
 Additionally, members of the Investments & Administration Committee have joined an ESG Working Group in collaboration with members of the Pension Board of Trustees (UVic Combination Pension Plan and Money Purchase Pension Plan), in order to futher assess and address these issues.